 The Saudi construction industry is the kingdom's largest steel consumer.
 However, its output has fallen considerably since 2015 when state spending was curtailed due to lower oil prices.
 This, coupled with new steel capacity coming on line, resulted in a sizeable steel supply surplus in Saudi Arabia, especially for rebar.
-The outlook for construction has nevertheless improved with an array of huge projects set to break ground as part of the Saudi Vision 2030.
+The outlook for construction has nevertheless improved with an array of huge projects set to break ground as part of Saudi Vision 2030.
+The most significant of these are Saudi Arabia's economic cities.
+These will be smart cities that incorporate highly-advanced technology in transport infrastructure, automated government services, internet infrastructure and online education, and construction.
+There will also be focus on renewable energy, as the kingdom plans to invest in the latest solar power technology to conserve the environment and diversify away from fossil fuels.
 This session will look at the latest developments in the Saudi construction sector and how they bode for future steel demand.

 Another key facet of Saudi Vision 2030 is plans to accelerate the kingdom's long-touted diversification away from oil dependence.
 This should see the establishment of sectors such as automotive production, shipbuilding and military equipment manufacturing, all of which will provide new opportunities for steel consumption.
 Along with Saudi's aim to increase local content, the development of these new industries will require investment into new steelmaking capacity for products not currently available in the kingdom.
 This session will examine the prospects for new Saudi steel end-user sectors.